Lady Hester Stanhope: Archaeological expedition

 Her expedition paved the way for future excavations and tourism to the site.

+In 1825, her brother James Hamilton Stanhope was found dead by suicide due to "temporary insanity" at his father in law's estate Kenwood House, he left Hester an annuity of £1500 a year.

-Life amongst the Lebanese
+Life among the Lebanese

 Lady Hester settled near Sidon, a town on the Mediterranean coast in what is now Lebanon, about halfway between Tyre and Beirut.
 She lived first in the disused Mar Elias monastery at the village of Abra, and then in another monastery, Deir Mashmousheh, southwest of the Casa of Jezzine.
 Her companion, Miss Williams, and medical attendant, Dr Charles Meryon, remained with her for some time; but Miss Williams died in 1828, and Meryon left in 1831, only returning for a final visit from July 1837 to August 1838.
 When Meryon left for England, Lady Hester moved to a remote abandoned monastery at Joun, a village eight miles from Sidon, where she lived until her death.
 Her residence, known by the villagers as Dahr El Sitt, was at the top of a hill.
-Meryon implied that she liked the house because of its strategic location, "the house on the summit of a conical hill, whence comers and goers might be seen on every side."
+Meryon implied that Hester liked the house because of its strategic location, "the house on the summit of a conical hill, whence comers and goers might be seen on every side."

 At first she was greeted by emir Bashir Shihab II, but over the years she gave sanctuary to hundreds of refugees of Druze inter-clan and inter-religious squabbles and earned his enmity.
 In her new setting, she wielded almost absolute authority over the surrounding districts and became the de facto ruler of the region.
 Her control over the local population was enough to cause Ibrahim Pasha, when about to invade Syria in 1832, to seek her neutrality.
 Her supremacy was maintained by her commanding character, and by the belief that she possessed the gift of divination.
 She kept up a correspondence with important people and received curious visitors who went out of their way to visit her.

 Finding herself deeply in debt, she used her pension from England in order to pay off her creditors in Syria.
 From the mid-1830s she withdrew ever more from the world, and her servants began to steal her possessions, because she was less and less able to manage her household in her reclusive state.
 Stanhope may have suffered from severe depression; it has been suggested that, alternatively, she had become prematurely senile.
-At any rate, in her last years she would not receive visitors until dark, and even then, she would only let them see her hands and face.
+At any rate, in her last years she would not receive visitors until dark, and even then, she would let them see only her hands and face.
 She wore a turban over her shaven head.

 Lady Hester died in her sleep in 1839.
 She died destitute; Andrew Bonar and Robert Murray M'Cheyne, who visited the region a few weeks' later, reported that after her death, "not a para of money was found in the house."